 - ½ tsp salt

-- Leave the rice to soak with plenty of water for at least 30 minutes.
+- Leave the rice to soak, covered in clean cold water for 30 minutes.

 - Drain the water and put the soaked rice into a heavy pot.
 Add the water and salt.
 Bring to a boil over medium-high heat, uncovered.

-- Once cooked, fluff the rice with a fork, cover the pot with a tea-towel and replace the lid.
+- Once cooked, turn off the heat, then open the pot and quickly fluff the rice with a fork, Cover the pot with a tea-towel and replace the lid.
 Allow to stand for a further five minutes before serving.